kunzjacq/pybloom/README.md

-# Computation of False Positive Probabilty for Bloom filter variants
+# Computation of False Positive Probability for Bloom filter variants

 This project is based on ideas from the publication